 - Foundation Access Course

-- BSc (Hons) in Counselling & Psychotherapy (validated by Staffordshire University)
+- BSc (Hons) Counselling & Psychotherapy (validated by Staffordshire University)

-- MSc in Person-Centred and Experiential Psychotherapy (PG Cert/PG Dip / MSc Validated by Staffordshire University)
+- MSc Person-Centred and Experiential Psychotherapy (PG Cert/PG Dip / MSc Validated by Staffordshire University)

-- MSc in Integrative Psychotherapy (PG Cert/PG Dip / MSc Validated by Staffordshire University)
+- MSc Integrative Psychotherapy (PG Cert/PG Dip / MSc Validated by Staffordshire University)

 - Diploma in Clinical Supervision

 Each of our training courses is separate and distinct.
 But here at the Sherwood Institute, we actively encourage open enquiry and a willingness to look across and beyond theoretical boundaries.
 We like to see what can be learned from different ways of thinking about counselling and psychotherapy.
 In our opinion no single theoretical approach has a monopoly on truth.
 In addition we offer a variety of individual workshops and seminars with top international trainers, providing further opportunities for professional development for trainees, experienced practitioners, supervisors and trainers.
 These are advertised at various points during the year and can be accessed through this web site.